nick1udwig/ursr/README.md

 # UrSR: Urbit Speech Recognition

-For some applications, speech is far more natural than text.
+For some applications, speech is more natural than text.
-UrSR aims to enable calm computing with the power of voice.
+UrSR brings ASR (Automatic Speech Recognition) to Urbit.
-It consists of a Gall app and a Golang middleman, and leverages the [Mod9 ASR Engine](https://mod9.io/) to make ASR as simple as a poke.
+It consists of Gall apps and a Golang middleman, and leverages the [Mod9 ASR Engine](https://mod9.io/) to make ASR as simple as a poke.

-WARNING: This is ALPHA software.
-It shouldn't brick your ship, but I would STRONGLY advise you to run this on a moon.
-You can find instructions on how to boot a moon [here](https://urbit.org/using/os/basics#moons).
+Aside from providing the infrastructure for developing speech-enabled apps, this project also contains a demo voice notes app.

 # Usage